Rankirobbllezze/Django-Project/README.md

 ### STEPS TO INCLUDE DB PERSISTENCY FOR PROJECTS IN DJANGO
 MODELS.PY :converted to db tables by django
 After defining our models.py
-1. python manage.py makemigrations appname
+1. python3 manage.py makemigrations todolistapp appname
-2. python manage.py migrate
+2. python3 manage.py migrate
 3.
 ### DATABASES
 Organized collection of data that allows users to store, retrieve update and delete information moore efficiently